-LILAC is hosting a Flash Learning Event on Saturday, February 6.
+LILAC's fall Flash Learning Event will be held on Friday, September 9, in Dalton Hall.
 This is a great opportunity to get quick snapshots of many LILAC programs, workshops, and intensives...all in one place!
-Whether students have never attended a LILAC event before or they are seasoned veterans of LILAC offerings, the Flash Learning Event is a great way to get a better understanding of all that LILAC does, while learning practical tips and tricks!
-Click here for session schedules and descriptions!
+Whether you have never attended a LILAC event before or you are seasoned veterans of LILAC offerings, the Flash Learning Event is a great way to get a better understanding of all that LILAC does, while learning practical tips and tricks!
+Session descriptions and schedules will be posted here soon!

 LILAC’s robust (and growing!) catalog of intensives provides many opportunities for students to delve into areas that pique their interests.